xbeat/Machine-Learning/README.md

 Introduction to SVM Kernels

 Support Vector Machines (SVMs) are powerful classification algorithms that can be enhanced through the use of kernels.
 Kernels allow SVMs to handle non-linear decision boundaries by implicitly mapping data into higher-dimensional spaces.
 This slideshow explores various SVM kernels, with a focus on the Polynomial Kernel, and demonstrates their application in real-world scenarios.

+## Addressing LLM Limitations with RAG Document Q&A

+Introduction to RAG Architecture

+Retrieval Augmented Generation (RAG) is a powerful technique that combines document retrieval with language model generation.
+The architecture consists of an indexing phase where documents are processed and stored, a retrieval phase that finds relevant content, and a generation phase that produces natural language responses.

 ## Choosing the Right LLM Framework for AI Applications LangChain, LlamaIndex, or Haystack